 Instructions

-- Crush the biscuits into fine crumbs using a food processor.
+- Crush the cookies into fine crumbs using a food processor.

-- Mix the biscuit crumbs with melted butter until well combined.
+- Mix the cookie crumbs with melted butter until well combined.

-- Place the chopped mangoes in a food processor and puree until smooth.
-Reserve some small pieces for garnish.
-Set aside.
+- Chop the mangoes into small pieces and puree them in a food processor until smooth.
+Reserve some small mango pieces for garnish.

-- In a mixing bowl, add the whipping cream and condensed milk, and whip until it forms soft peaks.
+- In a mixing bowl, add the whipping cream and condensed milk, and whip until soft peaks form.

-- Remove the chilled glasses from the refrigerator.
+- Remove the chilled glasses from the fridge.

-- Spoon the whipping cream mixture on top of the biscuit base and fill each glass around 1.5 cm.
-Smooth the tops with the back of a spoon for a neat finish.
+- Spoon the whipped cream mixture over the cookie base to form a 1.5 cm layer.
+Smooth the tops with the back of a spoon.

-- Reserve a few spoons of whipping cream mixture in a small bowl.
-Set aside.
+- Reserve a few spoons of the whipped cream mixture in a small bowl and set aside.

-- Add 100 ml mango puree to the cream mixture and gently fold until smooth and fully incorporated.
+- Fold 100 ml of mango puree into the remaining cream mixture until smooth.

-- Add a few spoons of mango mixture on top of the cream mixture.
-Use the back of a spoon to make the tops smooth for a nice, tidy look.
+- Spoon a few tablespoons of this mango cream mixture on top of the cream layer in each glass.
+Smooth the surface with the back of a spoon.

-- Mix 300 ml of mango puree into the remaining cream mixture, gently folding until it's smooth and well mixed.
+- Fold 300 ml of mango puree into the remaining cream mixture until fully combined.

-- Divide the mango mixture evenly among serving glasses.
-Refrigerate for at least 2 hours, or until the pudding is set.
+- Refrigerate for at least 2 hours until the pudding is set.

-- Before serving, add each glass with a dollop of whipping cream and garnish with small pieces of mango and a sprig of fresh mint.
+- Before serving, top each glass with a dollop of reserved whipped cream, mango pieces, and a sprig of mint.

 Notes